f1u77y/contestwatcher/README.md

 ## Contributing

 We gladly accept contributions!
 We plan to write better documentation for the code, but if you feel like you can contribute, you are very welcome to do so :-)

+## License

+All commits before `35311d8` are licensed under terms of MIT License (see LICENSE.MIT).
+All other code is released to public domain (see UNLICENSE).
+All code you will contribute would also be realeased to public domain if you haven't stated otherwise.